wu87988622/ohara/docs/src/rest_interface.md

 1. user (**string**) — account of ftp server
 1. password (**string**) — password of ftp server
 1. tags (**object**) — the extra description to this object
+1. group (**string**) — group of this ftp information.
+It is a optional argument, and the default value of group is "default"

 The following information are tagged by ohara.